-United Spinal Association

-United Spinal Association is a membership organization serving individuals with spinal cord injuries or disease.
+United Spinal Association: United Spinal Association is a membership organization serving individuals with spinal cord injuries or disease.
 Formerly known as the Eastern Paralyzed Veterans Association, the organization expanded its mission to serve people with spinal cord injuries or disease regardless of their age, gender, or veteran status.
 Information on accessibility training and consulting services and recreational opportunities for people with spinal cord injuries or disease is available on their website.
+Visit the United Spinal Association website: UnitedSpinal.org.